JoshuaRosado/JoshuaRosado/README.md

 ## Status
 * 💻 I’m currently working on a Python 🌳Project
 * 🧠 I’m currently learning AJAX, Node.js, JQuery,  APIs, DJANGO.
-Next I'm aiming to learn WebGL, Three.js and React.
 * 👥 I’m looking to collaborate on Projects as a FrontEnd Engineer
 * 📲 How to reach me:
 ##### Email: